tmpbci/LJ/README.md

 /intens/lasernumber value : increase/decrease intensity for given laser by value.
 Needs analog modulation laser

-/client or note on < 8 : change client displayed for Current Laser 23 < /noteon < 32 : PL number displayed on webUI simulator
+/client or /noteon < 8 : change client displayed for Current Laser 23 < /noteon < 32 : PL number displayed on webUI simulator

 /grid/lasernumber value (0 or 1) : switch given laser with grid display on or off